By: Leanne R.

 Students often get confused when it comes to how to write a cause and effect essay.
 Because they choose a topic for a cause and effect essay, which sets them for failure.

 If you plan to choose the title “My Visit to my Grandparents’ House” and think it is correct as you will write the effects of your visit in the essay, then you are wrong!

 Your topic should be based on logic and you should create a connection between the events.

-Cause and effects of the second world war on the United States or anorexia nervosa are the perfect effect essay topics.
+Cause and effects of the second world war on the United States or anorexia nervosa are also perfect effect essay topics.

-Looking for more topics for cause and effect essay?
+Looking for more topics for your cause and effect essay?